Dachii11/MITM/README.md

 # MITM

 Simple MITM (man in the middle) tool written in python.
 Sniff others traffic in the network with just one command.
-(It displays only **DNS** packets to see what websites they visit but saving all traffic in .pcap files).
+(It only displays **DNS** packets to see which websites the target is visiting, but stores all traffic in .pcap files).
 **Use this tool for educationally purposes only and see how MITM attack works**

 This Tool will have more functionality in the future.